York–Scarborough line: Modern

+Plans for a station at Strensall have not yet to come to fruition with no progress towards opening a station here having been made since this reopening was announced as part of the 2001 local transport plan.

 In 2014, work started on replacing the 1840s built bridge that carries the railway over the River Ouse.
 Network Rail spent £6 million on the entire project and used boats and pontoons floated on the River Ouse to reach the bridge.
 The new bridge opened to traffic on 23 February 2015.

-The route has 89 level crossings between York and Scarborough; 12 are supervised, 10 automatic and 67 are user worked crossings.
+The route has 89 level crossings between York and Scarborough; 12 are supervised, 10 automatic and 67 are user-worked crossings.
 All supervised and automatic crossings and the residual seven signal boxes en route will be closed and control handed over to the York Rail Operating Centre by 2025.

 Services

 Services operated along this line are run by TransPennine Express.
-Services are roughly hourly and operate to and from either York, Manchester or Liverpool with a reduced service on Sundays.
+Services are roughly hourly and operate to and from either York or Manchester.
 This is part of the North TransPennine route.

 Rolling stock on this line has consisted almost entirely of Class 185 DMUs since early 2007.

-East Midlands Railway also run occasional summer services.
-The new Northern franchise run by Arriva Rail North had intended to start running services over the line in December 2019, with an additional 14 trains per day from Monday to Saturday (13 trains per day on Sunday) in addition to the current TransPennine Express service.
-The service has been delayed into 2020, with no definitive start date.
-In February 2020, driver training started on the line using Pacer Class 142 trains, with a view to the service starting in May 2020.
+However some Class 802 bi-mode units are also used as of 2025.

 Scarborough also sees steam-hauled summer specials from York, hauled by various preserved steam locomotives.
+These have run most summers since 2002 under the name Scarborough Spa Express.

 There is also talk of reinstating the pre-1965 link to Pickering to connect the North Yorkshire Moors Railway to the national network from its southern end, allowing trains from Malton and beyond to reach Whitby.
 Such a move has been considered but does not seem likely for the foreseeable future.